What to expect when visiting Longshaw

 Parking and arrival

 There are three National Trust car parks across the Longshaw Estate: Woodcroft (main car park), Haywood and Wooden Pole.
-If you are not a National Trust member the charge in our car parks in £3.50 for 4 hours and £5 for over 4 hours.
-You now have the option to pay for parking via contactless payment on your phone or alternatively you can pay by cash but please remember to bring change and hand sanitiser with you.
+If you are not a National Trust member the charge in our car parks is £4.50 for 4 hours and £6 for over 4 hours.
+You can pay by phone, with cash, or when the Welcome Building is open, you can pay by card.
 National Trust members can park for free but please remember to bring your cards with you to scan at the machines and then display a ticket in your car window.

 There is no need to book your car parking space but please be aware that spaces can become very limited by 9am on weekends, bank holidays and school holidays.
 Please park safely and responsibly and only park in designated car park spaces and not on roads or grass verges.
 All access points and roads must be kept clear for farm tenants and the emergency services.
 It is always best to have alternative car parks and quieter locations to explore planned, as this area is very popular and can get busy very quickly.